 Use the short point of the skew chisel for cutting beads, although it is possible to use the long point or the edge.
 Stick with the short point until you are happy with it – later you will try the long point and may end up preferring it.
 I think the short point is easier to start for many people.

-The first few times, use a scraper to make a semicircular bead shape that you can then follow with the skew.
+The first few times, use a scraper to make a shallow bead shape that you can then follow with the skew.
 The scraper seems easier, but don’t be tempted to keep on with it.
 When you see the difference in the surface the skew makes, you will understand why.
-Then, with the lathe switched off, present the skew to that rounded surface, first at the top and then moving down to the bottom of the curve, keeping the point in the proper cutting position as you go.
-The chisel will begin almost flat on the rest, and end on its side.
+Then, with the lathe switched off, present the skew to that rounded surface, first at the top and then moving down to the bottom of the curve, keeping the point in its proper cutting position as you go.
+The chisel will begin almost flat on the rest and twist over.
+After you have made some shallow beads, try some that are fully semicircular.
+On these, the tool will end on its side.
 See how you have to move the tool to keep the point in the right place.
-Repeat the movements round the curve, so your body begins to learn the action.
+Repeat the movements round the curve, so your muscles begin to learn the action.

 Although you will be cutting with the point, the bevel must float (not press) on the cut surface to support the tool.
 Twist the skew as you go round the curve to keep the point in the cutting position.
 The edge will be close to the wood, but don’t let it touch.
 If it touches when the lathe is spinning you might get a catch.
 When rolling the bead with the edge, the movements are slightly different.